ldtteam/MinecoloniesWiki/pages/src/source/items/rallyingbanner.md

 ## Using the Rallying Banner

-First, shift + right-click while holding the banner on a [Guard Tower](../../source/buildings/guardtower) or [Barracks Tower](../../source/buildings/barrackstower).
+First, shift + right-click while holding the banner on a {% building_link guardtower %} or {% building_link barrackstower %}.
 This assigns the Guards in that tower to the rallying banner.
 (Shift + right-click on the block again to remove the tower.)

 Then, shift + right-click on any other block to summon the Guards!
 (Shift + right-click again to dismiss them.)